 The Changing Face of Politics in Travis County, TX

-The Influence of Education
+The Influence of Urbanization and Development

-The Role of Age
+The Role of Young Voters and Progressive Policies

 The Future of Politics in Travis County

-In Conclusion
+Conclusion

 Camille Merryman